fogg-lab/tissue-model-analysis-tools/README.md

      - Windows SDK
    - Mac: Clang (run `xcode-select --install` in the terminal)

+**Note if you want to use GPU acceleration**: If you are in a Linux environment (WSL included) with an NVidia GPU, you may need to make changes to the provided environment.yml file and use a newer version of Tensorflow as well as install the right version of CUDA Toolkit, and make sure the environmental variables are set correctly for Tensorflow to recognize the GPU device.
+The provided environment installs a combination of versions for the dependencies that work without issues across different platforms, but unfortunately it is a CPU-only environment out-of-the-box.

 ### Quick setup

 Run the following commands in a terminal/command prompt window.